 Sunday is devoted to two Expert Sessions offering authorities from the fields of law, policing, medicine, and other fields of interest in crime writing.
 Sunday also brings our final panel, which includes the guest of honor.

 As you can see, Crime Bake programming is rich.
 But you’ll also have plenty of time to meet people who share your passion for the genre.
-The included meals—Friday night Pizza Party, Friday night Death and Desserts, Saturday continental breakfast and boxed lunch, and Sunday full breakfast—are easy times to talk to those around you.
+The included meals—Friday night Pizza Party, Friday night Death and Desserts, Saturday full breakfast and boxed lunch, and Sunday full breakfast—are easy times to talk to those around you.
 You’ll also end up chatting with people in the bar, waiting for elevators, mingling in the lobby, standing in line for the breakfast buffet and at other times throughout the conference.
 Don’t know anybody in the New England crime-writing community?
 No worries.
 You won’t be able to say that when you leave.